jimalling/python-basics/README.md

 # python-basics
 zero to mastery basics
-This will be a place for basics
+this will be a place for basics cloned this repo with vscode...woot